 2023-05-04 11:03:07

 This year, a lot revolves around skin cancer and skin cancer prevention.
-Appropriately, this year the campaign is working closely with the Austrian Cancer Aid, which has been campaigning for 35 years to provide information about skin cancer prevention and early detection as well as support for those affected and their families with the “Sun without Remorse” campaign.
+Appropriately, this year the campaign is working closely with the Austrian Cancer Aid, which has been campaigning for 35 years to provide information regarding skin cancer prevention and early detection as well as support for those affected and their families with the “Sun without Remorse” campaign.
 Other campaign themes: chronic itching, stigma associated with visible skin changes, peculiarities of aging skin, atopic dermatitis, psoriasis and many more.

 35 years of “sun without regrets”